 These are just a few highlights we’re eager to share in the project’s launch stage.
 On behalf of nonprofits and communities everywhere, thank you – grantwriters – for all you do.
 We are honored to offer this site as a service in support of your work and mission.
 What else do you need from us?
 Let us know by emailing firstname.lastname@example.org or tweet @Grant_Advisor.

 About the Author: Kari Aanestad is codirector of GrantAdvisor.org and the director of advancement at the Minnesota Council of Nonprofits (MCN).
 In this role, Kari advances the mission and work of MCN and Minnesota’s nonprofit sector through strategic visioning, fundraising, relationship development, sector research, and education.
-She also serves as the Vice President of the Minnesota-Northstar Chapter of the Grant Professionals of America.
+She also serves as the Vice President of the Minnesota-Northstar Chapter of the Grant Professionals Association.